Oak Lawn, Illinois

-Oak Lawn is a village in Cook County, Illinois, United States.
-The population was 58,362 at the 2020 census.
-Oak Lawn is a suburb of Chicago, located southwest of the city.
-It shares borders with the city in two areas but is surrounded mostly by other suburbs.
+Oak Lawn is a village in Cook County, Illinois, United States, adjacent to Chicago.
+It is the 22nd-most populous municipality in Illinois, with a population of 58,362 as of the 2020 census.
+Oak Lawn was first settled in 1835 and later incorporated in 1909.
+The village serves as a major medical and economic anchor for the southwest suburbs, notably hosting Advocate Christ Medical Center, one of the largest hospitals and Level I trauma centers in the state of Illinois.

 History

 Founding

 In August 1835, James B. Campbell purchased the land stretching between Cicero Avenue and Central Avenue from 95th Street to 103rd Street.
 It is unclear what Campbell's intentions with the area were, but by 1840, he had lost a court battle with the Illinois State Bank and his land was sold in a public auction.
 John Simpson, a prominent figure in early Oak Lawn history, bought the northern half of the property in 1842.
 By 1859, the recently incorporated government of Worth Township paid for the construction of Black Oak Grove Road, an early name for 95th Street.
 Black Oak Grove is also the earliest known name of the area that would become Oak Lawn.
-It was later shortened to Black Oak or Black Oaks, but in 1882, the post office, train depot and surrounding community became known simply as Oak Lawn.
+It was later shortened to Black Oak or Black Oaks.
 Before this however, the area now known as Oak Lawn was, briefly during the early 1800s, called Agnes.
 It was also on some occasion referred to as Oak Park.

+1880 saw the arrival of what would become the Wabash Railroad 6th district.
+By 1882, the post office, train depot and surrounding community became known simply as Oak Lawn.
 Over the next two decades, the area grew in population as more homes were built and local business sprang into being.
 As the area continued to grow, many residents visited Englewood by train to shop.
 Oak Lawn residents also made income during early days by selling their farm and dairy products to various markets in Chicago.